This is a beginners' guide that provides advanced guidelines to the sport of offroading in desert using 4x4 SUVs.

 You are going steady on your gas pedal, your 4x4 is running happily in its natural habitat and all over a sudden your engine starts roaring as an angry lion, your car slows down, you keep on pushing down on your pedal, the lion keeps on roaring and it comes down to a full rest; this is when you know that you are stuck.

-Well it is always good to know what to do when you get sand-stuck (Arabic: غرزت) or another vehicle is stuck in soft sands.
+Well it is always good to know what to do when you get bogged down (Arabic: غرزت) or another vehicle is stuck in soft sands.

 - when you feel that your car is slowing down try to direct your car to an area where you can get better traction if possible and gain rational speed.